 Make the Most of Spring Break with Kids: Activities & Time Together

 We can all agree our children are ecstatic to take a hiatus from the classroom — Spring Break!

 Just because your kids get a few days off, doesn’t mean it’s always possible for us to take off from work or find funds for family vacations.

-Whether you’re heading on Spring Break vaca, staying home or maintaining your regular work schedule, every family wants to make the most of Spring Break.
+Whether you’re heading on a Spring Break vaca, staying home, or maintaining your regular work schedule, every family wants to make the most of Spring Break.

 Check out tips from early education experts at The Family Conservancy to help you plan & make memories.
-You can find even more parenting resources at The Family Conservancy; a KC organization that empowers families so your children can have bright futures!
+And you can find even more parenting resources at The Family Conservancy; a KC organization that empowers families so your children can have bright futures!

-You don’t have travel far to expose children to adventure.
-Kansas City has tons of explore:
+You don’t have to travel far to expose children to adventure.
+Kansas City has tons of exploring:

 If you’re sticking around the area, consider dedicating a day to exploring our community.
 You can use the or Downtown Staycation Guide to plan an adventure in your own city…

 You can even involve them in planning Spring Break activities & do a little research before your adventure.
 Head to your local library to find books about what you can expect.